Vocalosity

 Artistic director, music director and arranger Deke Sharon, known for his work on Pitch Perfect and The Sing-Off, created the show with IMG Artists and Work Light Productions.
 Director and choreographer Seán Curran is the chair of the dance department at New York University and was an original cast member of the New York company of Stomp.
 Creative consultants Robert Sternin and Prudence Fraser are best known for their work developing The Nanny and writing for shows like Who's The Boss.

-Most performances feature a local opening act, chosen by public vote or by Deke Sharon including high school and college groups, barbershop quartets, pop choirs and the like.
+Most performances featured a local opening act, chosen by public vote or by Deke Sharon, including high school and college groups, barbershop quartets, pop choirs and the like.

-Members Gerianne Perez and Chesney Snow left the group to join the Broadway Musical In Transit which opened December 11, 2016, so the group's second tour featured 10 members instead of 12.
+Members Gerianne Pérez and Chesney Snow left the group to join the Broadway Musical In Transit which opened December 11, 2016, so the group's second tour featured 10 members instead of 12.